 We believe that most students can distinguish between helping other students understand course material and cheating.
-Explaining a subtle point from lecture or discussing course topics is an interaction that we encourage, but you must write your solutions strictly by yourself (with your partner on projects).
+Explaining a subtle point from lecture or discussing course topics is an interaction that we encourage, but you must write your homework solution strictly by yourself.
 You must not ask for homework/project solutions on Stack Overflow or other online sites; although you may ask for help with conceptual questions.
 You must not receive help on assignments from students who have taken the course in previous years, and you must not review homework or project solutions from previous years.